Implementing contact angle boundary conditions for second-order Phase-Field models of wall-bounded multiphase flows

 \subsection{Bouncing drop}

-Here, we consider a falling drop bouncing back after it contacts the bottom wall, using the two-phase model Eq.(\ref{Eq CAC two-phase}).
-The density of the water (Phase 1) is $998.207 \mathrm{kg/m^3}$ and the viscosity is $1.002 \times 10^{-3} \mathrm{Pa \cdot s}$.
-They are $1.2041\mathrm{kg/m^3}$ and $1.78 \times 10^{-5} \mathrm{Pa \cdot s}$ for the air (Phase 2).
-The surface tension is $7.28 \times 10^{-2} \mathrm{N/m}$ and the gravity is $\mathbf{g}=\{0,-9.8\}\mathrm{m/s^2}$.
-Non-dimensionalization is performed to the governing equations based on the density scale $1.2041\mathrm{kg/m^3}$, length scale $5 \times 10^{-3} \mathrm{m}$, and acceleration scale $1\mathrm{m/s^2}$.
-The density scale is the same as the air density.
-The length scale is the initial height of releasing the drop, which is also the horizontal length of the domain.
-It is $4$ times the initial radius of the drop to prevent the drop from touching the lateral sides of the domain in the investigated cases of $\theta>90^0$.
+Here, we consider a falling water drop bouncing back after it contacts the bottom wall, using the two-phase model Eq.(\ref{Eq CAC two-phase}).
+The circular drop, surrounded by the air, has a radius $R_0=1.25 \mathrm{mm}$, and is released above the bottom wall.
+The distance from the drop center to the bottom wall is $H_0=4R_0=5 \mathrm{mm}$.
+The material properties of the fluid phases considered are listed in Table~\ref{Table BD}.

+In the computation, non-dimensionalization is performed to the governing equations, based on $\rho_2$ (the air density), $H_0$ (the release height), and $a_\mathrm{ref}=1\mathrm{m/s^2}$ as the density, length, and acceleration scales, respectively.
 The acceleration scale is chosen for convenience so that the dimensionless value of the gravity is the same as the dimensional one.
+After the non-dimensionalization, the computational domain is $[-0.5,0.5]\times[0,1.5]$, and the circular drop is initially at $(0,1)$.
+The length of the domain is $4$ times the initial radius of the drop to prevent the drop from touching the lateral sides of the domain in the investigated cases of $\theta>90^0$.
+The boundaries are periodic at the lateral sides while no-slip at the top and bottom walls.
 The dimensionless grid size and time step are $h=0.01$ and $\Delta t=5\times 10^{-5}$, respectively.
-The water is inside a circle having a radius $0.25$ at $(0,1)$ in the dimensionless domain $[-0.5,0.5]\times[0,1.5]$.
-The boundaries are periodic at the lateral sides while no-slip at the top and bottom walls.
+All the results reported in this section are in their dimensionless forms.

 Fig.\ref{Fig BDrop} shows results with contact angle $\theta=165^0$ at the bottom wall.
 The drop remains circular as it is falling down.
 After the drop impacts on the bottom wall, it is strongly deformed to reduce the downward velocity and finally reaches a ``dumbbells-like'' shape.
 Then, the drop tries to restore the circular shape and jumps upward, leaving the bottom wall and finally arriving at a height lower than where it is initially released.
 This process repeats and the velocity is gradually reduced to zero.
 Finally, the drop settles down on the bottom wall and the equilibrium shape deviates slightly from the circular one because of the gravity.